bitwarden/help/_articles/providers/add-existing-client-org.md

 hidden: false
 tags: []
 order: "05"
+description: "Learn how to add an existing Organization to your Bitwarden Provider Portal."
 ---

 MSPs, Resellers, and other Bitwarden Partners that are already administering Organizations on behalf of their clients can add pre-existing Organizations to their Provider Portal.